kostjas/task_zio_streams/README.md

-# task_zio
+# task_zio_streams
-test project to play a bit with zio
+test project to play a bit with zio-streams